Back to top anchor

 On this page

-Through our holistic wellbeing programmes we provide reflection of one's own journey, learning healthy coping tools, gaining positive life skills, and opportunities to develop healthy connections with others.
-We do this by providing a place to heal and strengthen based on the Te Whare Tapa Wha model of health.
-Our Wellbeing Skills courses are open to anyone in the community to register; in-person courses are female-only cohort and online courses are open to all.
+Through our holistic avenues of engagement we provide reflection of one's own journey, learning healthy coping tools, gaining positive life skills, and opportunities to develop healthy connections with others.
+We do this by providing safe space to heal and strengthen based on the Te Whare Tapa Wha model of health.

 Even if you have no personal connection to God, our desire is that all who engage with us would experience unconditional love and transformative change, resulting in freedom; this is our Christian environment, our kaupapa.
 Our practice is informed by evidence-based models and theories such as CBT (Cognitive Behavioural Therapy), Mindfulness skills learnt in DBT (Dialectical Behavioural Therapy) and the Strength Based approach.